aws/pgactive/md/bdr-design.md

 #### Mesh Topology

 BDR uses a mesh topology, where every node can communicate directly with every other node.
-It doesn't support circular replication, forwarding, cascading, etc. Each pair of nodes communicates over a pair of (mostly) uni-directional channels, one to stream data from node A=\>B and one to stream data from node B=\>A. This means each node must be able to connect directly to each other node.
+It is designed to avoids the pitfalls of circulation replication.
+It doesn't support forwarding, cascading replication for active nodes.
+Each pair of nodes communicates over a pair of (mostly) uni-directional channels, one to stream data from node A=\>B and one to stream data from node B=\>A. This means each node must be able to connect directly to each other node.
 Firewalls, NAT, etc must be configured accordingly.
 Every BDR node must have a [replication slot](https://www.postgresql.org/docs/current/logicaldecoding-explanation.html#LOGICALDECODING-REPLICATION-SLOTS) on every other BDR node so it can replay changes from the node, and every node must have a [replication origin](https://www.postgresql.org/docs/current/replication-origins.html) for each other node so it can keep track of replay progress.
 If nodes were allowed to join while another was offline or unreachable due to a network partition, it would have no way to replay any changes made on that node and the BDR group would get out of sync.
 Since BDR does not change forwarding during normal operation, that de-synchronization would not get resolved.
 The addition of enhanced change forwarding support could allow for cascading nodes isolated from the rest of the mesh, allow new nodes to join and lazily switch over to directly receiving data from a node when it becomes reachable, etc. It's not fundamentally necessary for all nodes to be reachable during node join, it's just a requirement for the current implementation.
 There's already limited change forwarding support in place and used for initial node clone.
 DDL locking enhancements would also be required.